Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots

 \subsection{Hybrid Mode Definition and Traversal Sequence}

-In this part, we first introduce a stable traversal strategy, then define two hybrid modes based on contact and propose a traversal sequence for HTO.
+In this part, we first introduce a stable traversal strategy, then define two hybrid modes based on the contact situation and propose a traversal sequence for HTO.
 This strategy makes full use of the support of the flippers in traversal, as depicted in Fig. \ref{fig:traversal_sequence}.
-Specifically, during ascent (along the yellow arrows), the front flipper spreads to attach to the support point and then climbs up.
-Then, the rear flipper supports the lower terrain, while the front flipper supports the higher one, ensuring robot stability until the center of mass (COM) reaches a higher terrain.
-Once the COM enters the higher terrain, the robot can lift the flippers and drive forward to complete the traversal.
-During descent (along the red arrows), the rear flipper supports to maintain a specific body inclination.
+Specifically, during ascent, the front flipper spreads to attach to the support point and then climbs up.
+Then, the rear flipper supports the lower terrain while the front flipper supports the higher one, ensuring stability until the center of mass (COM) reaches the higher terrain.
+Once the COM reaches the higher terrain, the robot can lift the flippers and drive forward to complete the traversal.
+During descent, the rear flipper supports to maintain a specific body inclination.
 This enables the front flipper to support the lower terrain, allowing the robot to drive and descend.

-Based on the contact of the flippers, we can define two hybrid modes: \textit{driving} \textit{mode} and \textit{traversing} \textit{mode}.
-In ascent, traversing mode starts when the front flipper attaches the support point until the COM reaches a higher terrain and then the rear flipper is able to detach from the lower terrain; in descent, it starts when the front flipper attaches the lower terrain and ends when the rear flipper is detached from the higher terrain.
-In addition, the robot is considered to be in driving mode, which implies that it can drive without adjusting flippers.
-When using the symbol $\mathbf{q}$, its meaning $\mathbf{q}_d$ (driving) or $\mathbf{q}_t$ (traversing) depends on the current mode.
+Based on the contact of the flippers, we can define two hybrid modes: \textit{driving} mode and \textit{traversing} mode.
+During the ascent, traversing mode starts when the front flipper attaches to the support point until the COM reaches higher terrain and then the rear flipper is able to detach from the lower terrain; during the descent, it starts when the front flipper attaches the lower terrain and ends when the rear flipper detaches from the higher terrain.
+Additionally, the robot is considered to be in driving mode when it can drive without adjusting flippers.
+When using the symbol $\mathbf{q}$, its meaning $\mathbf{q}_d$ (driving) or $\mathbf{q}_t$ (traversing) is determined by the current mode.